george-shepov/LZCustom/README.md

 ## 📄 **License**

-This project is proprietary and confidential.
-All rights reserved by LZ Custom Fabrication.
+All rights reserved by Giorgiy Shepov.

 ## 🐧 Deployment Scripts